3615Prunelle/00_VS_Code/4_So_Long/README.md

 Just git clone and make, then execute with the map of your choice as an argument (in the maps folder)

 Possible errors :
-* Can't find any file related to MLX42 ? (graphic library)
->> Just git clone MLX42 from github.
-Don't worry about compiling it, my Makefile takes care of that.

->> You may miss another library.
+>> You may miss a library.
 If you do (pick and choose depending on the error message) : sudo apt install build-essential libx11-dev libglfw3-dev libglfw3 xorg-dev'

 If the Makefile starts with